 Study and performance of duos, trios, quartets, and other combinations; open to all students by audition.

-MUAP 3720 Orchestra/Band 1 s.h. (max.
+MUAP 3720 Ensemble: Orchestra/Band 1 s.h. (max.
 14 s.h.)

-Rehearsal, membership, and performance in the Livonia Symphony, Plymouth Symphony, or Plymouth Community Band.
-By audition only.
+Rehearsal, membership, and performance in an orchestra, band, or jazz ensemble; open to all students by audition.